RealNeGate/Cuik/README.md

 <img src="logo/cuik.png" width="256px"/>

-**warning: unfinished... also it doesn't compile on Linux or OSX currently, i'll get around to it**
+**warning: unfinished and buggy... also it doesn't compile on Linux or OSX currently, i'll get around to it**

 The plan is a modern C11 compiler which can mostly work with Clang, GCC, and MSVC while also introducing some new ideas.